-During this reference period, 16% of the Fund's investment were aligned with the EU Taxonomy.
-The Fund had no commitment to make taxonomy-aligned investments.
+During this reference period, 45% of the Fund's investment were aligned with the EU Taxonomy.
+The fund had no commitment to make taxonomy-aligned investments.

-Climate change mitigation Climate change adaptation The sustainable use and protection of water and marine resources The transition to a circular economy Pollution prevention and control The protection and restoration of biodiversity and ecosystems Alignment 17% 0% 0% 0% 0% 0%
+Climate change mitigation Climate change adaptation The sustainable use and protection of water and marine resources The transition to a circular economy Pollution prevention and control The protection and restoration of biodiversity and ecosystems Alignment 45% 0% 0% 0% 0% 0%

-Compliance of the taxonomy aligned investments with the requirements laid down in Article 3 of Regulation (EU) 2020/852 was not subject to an assurance provided by one or more auditors or a review by one or more third parties.
+Compliance of the taxonomy aligned investments with the requirements laid down in Article 3 of Regulation (EU) 2020/852 was subject to review of an Agreed-Upon procedure by Deloitte.

-Methodology for EU Taxonomy:
+Agreed Upon Procedure Methodology for EU Taxonomy: